root-project/root/documentation/JSROOT/JSROOT.md

 # JavaScript ROOT

-The JSROOT project intends to implement ROOT graphics for web browsers.
+The JSROOT project allows:
-Reading of binary ROOT files is supported.
+   - reading of binary and JSON ROOT files in JavaScript;
-It is the successor of the JSRootIO project.
+   - drawing of different ROOT classes in web browsers;
+   - reading and drawing TTree data;
+   - using in node.js.

 ## Installing JSROOT

-In most practical cases it is not necessary to install JSROOT - it can be used directly from project web sites <https://root.cern/js/> and <http://jsroot.gsi.de/>.
+In most practical cases it is not necessary to install JSROOT - it can be used directly from project web sites <https://root.cern/js/> and <https://jsroot.gsi.de/>.

 When required, there are following alternatives to install JSROOT on other web servers:

    - download and unpack [provided](https://github.com/root-project/jsroot/releases) packages (recommended)
-   - use [bower](https://bower.io/) package manager and invoke `bower install jsroot`
+   - use [npm](https://npmjs.com/package/jsroot) package manager and invoke `npm install jsroot`
    - clone master branch from [repository](https://github.com/root-project/jsroot/)

 One could use JSROOT directly from local file system.
 If source code was unpacked/checked-out in `/home/user/jsroot/` subfolder, one could just open it in browser with <file:///home/user/jsroot/index.htm> address.

+To use ROOT files with ZSTD compression, one have to copy https://root.cern/js/zstd/zstd-codec.min.js file to "zstd" subfolder in the same directory where jsroot itself is installed.
+If jsroot url is "https://server/sub/jsroot/", one should copy codec file into "https://server/sub/zstd/" subfolder.
+It is not required when JSROOT used with node.js

 ## Drawing objects in JSROOT